Annika Sorenstam takes 3-shot lead in US Senior Women’s Open

 The 50-year-old Sorenstam, a three-time U.S. Women’s Open champion making her first appearance in the senior event, birdied Nos.
 7-9 to get to 8 under and closed with pars on Nos.
 1 and 2 at Brooklawn Country Club.

+Sorenstam has hit 32 of 36 greens in regulation, with husband Mike McGee working as her caddie.

+“I’m super-pleased, I really am,” Sorenstam said.
+“The driver today was maybe not as sharp, but my irons were really on spot.
+Mike and I think we have a good system in trying to figure out where to go, and of course the rain last night makes the greens quite receptive, so I was able to fire more at the holes today.”

-Playing partner Liselotte Neumann was second, birdieing the final two holes for a 69.
+Playing partner and fellow Swede Liselotte Neumann was second, birdieing the final two holes for a 69.
 She won the 1988 U.S. Women’s Open to become the first Swedish major champion.

+“That’s what I’ve been working for, just trying to be somewhere close to the lead going into the weekend, that’s what you hope for,” Neumann said.
+“I’ve been trying to spend a lot time on the golf course lately, so I’m extremely happy.”

 Fifteen players were unable to finish the round.
 The first-round was completed Friday morning after rain prevented half the field from finishing Thursday.

+Amateur Ellen Port (69) and Yuko Saito (70) were 4 under.
+The 59-year-old Port, a teacher in St. Louis, is a seven-time USGA champion.

+“I’ve had a lot of practice with mental toughness and fighting through, trying to score,” Port said.
+“My swing was in a little better place coming into this.
+It was just starting to trend that way, and you never know it if it’s going to all come together.
+I knew it was at some point; I didn’t know if it would be this week.”

-Yuko Saito was 4 under after her second straight 70.
-Amateur Ellen Port (69) was 3 under with Rosie Jones (70), Kris Tschetter (72) and Dana Ebster (74).
+Rosie Jones (70), Kris Tschetter (72) and Dana Ebster (74) were 3 under.
 Catriona Matthew was the only other player under par.
 She was 2 under with three holes left.

-The 59-year-old Port, a teacher in St. Louis, is a seven-time USGA champion.

 Tschetter played a five-hole stretch in 5 under — capped by an eagle on the par-5 eighth — to offset two double bogeys and a bogey.